 NOTE 1:The PLMN ID used for SNPNs is not required to be unique.
 PLMN IDs reserved for use by private networks can be used for non-public networks, e.g. based on mobile country code (MCC) 999 as assigned by ITU [78]).
 Alternatively, a PLMN operator can use its own PLMN IDs for SNPN(s) along with NID(s), but registration in a PLMN and mobility between a PLMN and an SNPN are not supported using an SNPN subscription given that the SNPNs are not relying on network functions provided by the PLMN.

 […]

+Given the above 3GPP TSG SA would like to stress other PLMN-ID, e.g. the PLMN IDs with MCC 999, are equally valid options for 5G NR private networks deployments.
+Furthermore, TSG SA would like to confirm there is no need to modify 3GPP specifications fin order to broadcast the MFA PLMN ID.

 2 Actions